Profile image

 Professional Discipline and Regulation

-Matthew has a busy professional discipline practice and both presents and defends cases before the major healthcare regulators, including the General Dental Council (GDC), Nursing and Midwifery Council (NMC), General Optical Council (GOC), General Pharmaceutical Council (GPC) and the Health and Care Professions Council (HCPC).
+Matthew has a professional discipline practice and both presents and defends cases before the major healthcare regulators, including the General Dental Council (GDC), Nursing and Midwifery Council (NMC), General Optical Council (GOC), General Pharmaceutical Council (GPC) and the Health and Care Professions Council (HCPC).

 He is regularly instructed by the GDC and has appeared before the Professional Conduct Committee, Registration Appeals Committee, Specialist List Appeal Panel, and Interim Orders Committee.

-Matthew also represents registrants and has substantial experience defending nurses before the NMC Fitness to Practise Committee.
+Matthew also represents registrants and has successfully defended nurses before the NMC Fitness to Practise Committee.

 Selected Cases